xxl4tomxu98/ttb-django-leaderboard-template/README.md

 Open `settings.py` file and do the necessary changes (i.e. db settings, etc).

 Add `leaderboard_app` to APPS list in settings.py
-Make sure that your redis server is running.
-Add following lines to your urls.py file.
+Make sure that your redis server is running, `brew services start redis` Add following lines to your urls.py file.

     path('leaderboard/', include('leaderboard_app.urls')),